Board of Education → Members → District 3

 Mrs. O’Neill is past president of the Maryland Association of Boards of Education (MABE) and past co-chair of the Washington Area Boards of Education.
 She has served on numerous advisory committees for education-related issues, including the Maryland Blue Ribbon Panel on Teen Pregnancy and the Maryland Comparable HSA Task Force.
 In 2006, she was named by then-Governor Robert Ehrlich to represent MABE on the Task Force on School Safety.
 Prior to joining the Board, Mrs. O’Neill was a longtime PTA activist in the Walt Whitman Cluster who served in various volunteer and leadership roles.

-Mrs. O’Neill is a graduate of Walter Johnson High School and has a degree in social science from Southern Methodist University.
+In 2015, Mrs. O’Neill was named one of the 100 Most Powerful Women by the Washingtonian.
+Mrs. O’Neill is a graduate of Walter Johnson High School and has a degree in Social Science from Southern Methodist University.
 She is married and has two daughters who are graduates of MCPS.

 These e-mail addresses should never be used for official communications that must be made to the Board, especially for matters on appeal and legal notices.

 Please be aware that the individual Board member may or may not share the communication with the entire Board, individual members of the Board, or other individuals.
 To address the entire Board, please use email@example.com.

 Notices of appeal or any communications related to appeals may be delivered/mailed to the Board Office, e-mailed to firstname.lastname@example.org, or sent via facsimile to 301-279-3860.
 All other legal notices and official communication must be delivered to the Board Office in writing as required by law.